Our selection criteria

 Several types of amino acids are used in pre-workouts, including:

-- BCAAs (branched-chain amino acids) to provide energy to muscles and limit muscle breakdown
+- BCAAs (branched-chain amino acids) to provide energy to the muscles and limit muscle catabolism

-- Creatine to increase ATP production, increase strength and endurance
+- Creatine to increase ATP production, strength, and endurance

 - L-arginine and L-citrulline to promote vasodilation and improve cardiovascular performance

-Sometimes other amino acids that are of interest during athletic activity:
+Sometimes other amino acids that are interesting during physical activity:

-- Beta-alanine that limits the production of lactic acid
+- Beta-alanine which limits the production of lactic acid

 Vitamins and minerals

 A large number of vitamins and minerals are used in pre-workouts.
-The most noteworthy vitamins are vitamin C for its antioxidant properties and vitamin B12 essential for energy production.
+The most interesting vitamins are vitamin C for its antioxidant properties and vitamin B12, essential for energy production.

-Magnesium is often found, essential for muscle health and helping to prevent muscle cramps.
+Magnesium is often found, essential for muscle health and helping prevent muscle cramps.

-You can also find carbonates and citrates (of calcium or sodium) that are very useful for neutralizing the lactic acid accumulated in the muscles, thus delaying muscle fatigue.
+You also find carbonates and citrates (of calcium or sodium), very useful for neutralizing the lactic acid accumulated in the muscles, thus delaying muscle fatigue.

 1. A product suited to your goals

-Because a good pre-workout must meet your performance expectations, check the list of active ingredients and make sure they align with your goals.
+Because a good pre-workout should meet your performance expectations, check the list of active ingredients and make sure they are aligned with your goals.

 - To increase energy and focus : caffeine, tyrosine, vitamins and minerals

-- To improve strength and endurance : creatine, BCAAs and beta-alanine
+- To improve strength and endurance : creatine, BCAA and beta-alanine

 - To improve cardiovascular performance : citrulline and arginine

-- To reduce fatigue and muscle soreness : BCAAs, carbonate and anti-inflammatory ingredients
+- To reduce fatigue and muscle soreness : BCAA, carbonate and active ingredients that support muscle comfort

 2. The quality of the active ingredients